AimStrip Pregnancy Test Strip Usage Instructions

 Q. How does Aimstrip work?

 A. When a woman is pregnant, her body produces a special pregnancy hormone known as HCG (human Chorionic Gonadotropin).
 This hormone is produced in small concentrations shortly after fertilization of the egg and generally appears in the urine at detectable levels as early as the first day of a missed menstrual cycle.
 Production of h CG increases dramatically during the first trimester.
-At a low sensitivity level of 20 mIU/ml hCG, the Aimstrip can usually confirm pregnancy within 7-10 days after egg fertilization occurs.
+At a low sensitivity level of 20 mIU/ml hCG, the Aimstrip can usually confirm a pregnancy within 7-10 days after egg fertilization occurs.
 A positive result indicates that your urine contains h CG and you can assume you are pregnant.
 A negative result means that no hCG has been detected and you can assume you are not pregnant.

 Q. What if the colored line in "Results Zone" is very light in color, am I pregnant?